BSc(Hons) Midwifery (Blended Learning)

 With at least 71 weeks of work-based placements, you'll spend 50% of the course applying your knowledge and building professional skills in midwifery practice environments.

-We have excellent links with NHS Trusts and other health and care organisations throughout the South West to provide you with excellent placement opportunities.
-For students living further away from Bristol, we can arrange your placements nearer to where you live in the south west
+We have excellent links with NHS Trusts and other health and care organisations across the South West to provide you with excellent placement opportunities.

-You'll work in midwifery-led birth units, hospital and community settings, caring for women from diverse social and cultural backgrounds and learning to manage a midwifery caseload.
+You'll work in midwifery-led birth units, hospital and community settings, caring for service-users from diverse social and cultural backgrounds and learning to manage a midwifery caseload.

 Your broad range of practice experiences, working with qualified midwives in hospital and community settings, will give you all the experience you need to get you ready for your career as a midwife.
 You'll also be supported by an academic and practice assessor personal mentor who will advise, counsel and give you feedback on your progress during your placements.